 longer the menace that it was," said one security official, even

-as Hamas and its allies managed to fire rockets at Tel Aviv and
+as Hamas and its allies managed to fire one rocket at Tel Aviv

 Israel's saturation air strikes - which peaked on Thursday,